Goorakh/RiskOfChaos/README.md

 * Potrolling: Spawns a bunch of nice pots for you to roll
 * Wet Floor: Every surface is slippery.
 Lasts until end of current stage
 * Increase Chest Prices: Increases the cost of all interactables by a configurable amount (default +25%)
-* Decrease Chest Prices: decreases the cost of all interactables by a configurable amount (default -25%)
+* Decrease Chest Prices: Decreases the cost of all interactables by a configurable amount (default -25%)
+* Spawn Void Implosion: Spawns a random void implosion on every player
 </details>

 FAQ: